dkleva/bareos/docs/manuals/en/new_main_reference/source/quickstart.rst

 daily Job ever writes to a Volume in the Weekly Pool and vice versa, and Bareos will tell you what tape is needed and when.

-For more on Pools, see the .. _DirectorResourcePool: section of the Director Configuration chapter, or simply read on, and we will come back to this subject later.
+For more on Pools, see the :ref:`DirectorResourcePool` section of the Director Configuration chapter, or simply read on, and we will come back to this subject later.